 2. Establish residency in Kansas.

-The Kansas Board of Accountancy requires that those applying to the CPA exam in Kansas be residents of the state, have a place of business as a public accountant in Kansas, or be permanently employed by a public accounting firm in Kansas.
-Those who do not meet the residency requirement may potentially qualify for licensure by reciprocity after earning a CPA license in a state with equivalent standards.
+The Board requires that those applying to take the Uniform CPA Exam in Kansas be residents of the state, have a place of business as a public accountant in Kansas, or be permanently employed by a public accounting firm in Kansas.
+The Board may require proof of residency before allowing candidates to take the exam.

 3. Complete the AICPA ethics course and exam.